ac3lab/ac3lab.github.io/_posts/singular_post/2024-07-15-post_olympics_planner_2024.md

 ## Introduction

 <p align="justify">
 As the Paris 2024 Olympic Games approach, we present the Olympics Planner 2024, an optimization model designed to craft personalized itineraries based on individual preferences.
 This tool leverages advanced algorithms to ensure that attendees can maximize their Olympic experience by  navigating events, attractions, and venues.
-In this post, we delve into the methodologies and technologies employed in the development of the Olympics Planner 2024.
+In this post, we delve into the methodologies and technologies employed in the development of the Olympics Planner 2024.<br/><br/>
 </p>

 ## Data Collection

 <p align="justify">
 The primary data for this study was obtained from the <a href = "https://tickets.paris2024.org/en/"> official releases of the Paris Olympic Committee</a>, which provided extensive details on event schedules, ticket prices, and venue locations.
-We gathered the start and end times for all Olympic events, the associated costs of attending each event, and the geographic coordinates and addresses of all event venues.
+We gathered the start and end times for all Olympic events, the associated costs of attending each event, and the geographic coordinates and addresses of all event venues.<br/><br/>

 To collect this data, we developed scripts that extracted information directly from the official Olympics website.
 This process posed significant challenges due to the difficulty in accessing and organizing the information, which was not easily available or straightforward to manipulate.
 These complexities highlight the difficulties of applying this methodology to previous Olympics, where data availability is even more limited.
-Comprehensive data cleaning and organization were necessary to ensure the dataset's accuracy and usability.
+Comprehensive data cleaning and organization were necessary to ensure the dataset's accuracy and usability.<br/><br/>
 </p>

 $$